vacp2p/rfc/content/docs/rfcs/76/README.md

 **Step 4:** Upon [receiving](https://github.com/ABresting/Prolly-Tree-Waku-Message/blob/main/prolly_tree.py#L367) the Nodes of level 0, extract the `data` attribute i.e. `message_hash`.
 This is the diff of the the Prolly Trees.

-# Theory / Semantics

-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-Consider a request-response protocol with two roles: a client and a server.
-Client and Server both MUST be peers supporting the Waku Sync protocol.
-Each operator (client/server) MUST contain empty or populated Prolly tree of Waku message hashes.
-There is no other eligibility for the operators at this point in time to be a client or a server who can synchronize with each other.

 # Security/Privacy Considerations